isaacd9/feeds/README.md

 ## My Feeds
 [![Build Status](https://travis-ci.com/isaacd9/feeds.svg?branch=master)](https://travis-ci.com/isaacd9/feeds)

 This is my personal list of RSS feeds I subscribe to.
-I have a cron job that runs on that pulls this periodically and generates a feed using a [minorly forked](https://github.com/isaacd9/picofeed) version of [picofeed](https://github.com/seenaburns/picofeed).
+I run a cron job that periodically pulls `master` and generates a list of links using a [minorly forked](https://github.com/isaacd9/picofeed) version of [picofeed](https://github.com/seenaburns/picofeed).